marijnh/Eloquent-JavaScript/16_game.md

 Much of my initial fascination with computers, like that of many nerdy kids, had to do with computer ((game))s.
 I was drawn into the tiny simulated ((world))s that I could manipulate and in which stories (sort of) unfolded—more, I suppose, because of the way I projected my ((imagination)) into them than because of the possibilities they actually offered.

 I don't wish a ((career)) in game programming on anyone.
-Much like the ((music)) industry, the discrepancy between the number of eager young people wanting to work in it and the actual demand for such people creates a rather unhealthy environment.
+As with the ((music)) industry, the discrepancy between the number of eager young people wanting to work in it and the actual demand for such people creates a rather unhealthy environment.
 But writing games for fun is amusing.

 {{index "jump-and-run game", dimensions}}